Posts Tagged ‘Chicken Fried Steak’

 Here’s a quick tour of the renovated Farmer’s Market location:

 When you watch the video, you’ll note that as much as Dupar’s is famed for its pancakes, lots of folks would say it’s the pies that make the place.
 And who doesn’t love pie?
 I don’t get nearly enough pie.

 Biff’s, the valley location, was one of our regular lunch hangouts when I was working in Los Angeles, my colleagues had to have lunch daily, and they had a specific rotation.
 As I was a newcomer to the group, I was not allowed to make a contribution to the list, and went along with the daily choice, which may have included Biffs, Dr. Hoggly Woggly’s Tyler Texas BBQ, the coffee shop at Galpin Ford, a random deli or two.
 But that was about it.

-When I ventured out on my own, I was a regular at places like Ship’s, or Norms, one of the few survivors to this day.
+When I ventured out on my own, I was a regular at places like Ship’s, or Norms, (January 2015 update, Norm’s has just been sold, so its future fate is unknown) one of the few survivors to this day.
 Chicken Fried Steak and eggs was always my choice off the Norm’s menu.
 (Find other posts on chicken fried steak here.)

 No matter what part of the city you are in, there are countless traditional coffee shops, many of which have been open for decades and decades.
 And there are the “super legends”, like Clifton’s in downtown.